 Riding Lawn Mower Blades Won't Engage

 Taking care of the lawn is made easy with a riding lawnmower.
 Like every other machine, you don’t expect it not to develop faults.
-From the belt to the battery, things can cause the riding lawn mower blades not to engage.
+From the belt to the battery, things can cause the riding lawn mower blades not to engage even when the mower blades are fully sharpened.
 When these problems arise, our technical expert advises that you should do the following.

 Refer to Manual from Manufacturer

-Before carrying out any replacement, you should inspect the belt first.
+Before carrying out any replacement, you should inspect the belt first in case your Cub Cadet mower has belt that keeps coming off.
 The configuration depends on the model and manufacturer, but most lawn mowers have the same design.
 Reduce the deck to its lowest setting and check out if it’s damaged or has accumulated grasses.